 Dhimurru Indigenous Protected Area (IPA) comprises approximately 550,000 hectares of Yolgnu land and sea country in northeast Arnhem Land.
 The IPA puts into practice Dhimurru’s Vision Statement which sets out Dhimurru’s commitment to support Yolgnu Traditional Owners in the management of their land and sea country and to manage recreation areas designated for the use of visitors.

-Dhimurru IPA is supported by the Commonwealth Government’s Indigenous Protected Areas Program, which provides assistance in IPA planning and management, as well as many other government and non-government partners who share their expertise and resources to achieve the conservation and sustainability goals of the IPA.
+Dhimurru IPA is supported by the National Indigenous Australians Agency's (Commonwealth Government) Indigenous Advancement Strategy Programs, that provide assistance in IPA planning and management.
+In addition, many other government and non-government partners share their expertise and resources to achieve the conservation and sustainability goals of the IPA and support Dhimurru Aboriginal Corporation in its work..

 Dhimurru’s Rangers are responsible for the day to day management of the IPA in collaboration with partner agencies, supported by the continued hands-on involvement of the Yolngu community in taking care of their traditional country.
 Traditional resource management practices, such as the use of fire, are critical to the maintenance of the natural and cultural values of the IPA.

-Visitors to the recreation areas can make a valuable contribution to the sustainable management of the IPA by complying with access conditions associated with the permits issued by Dhimurru Land Management.
+Visitors to the recreation areas can make a valuable contribution to the sustainable management of the IPA by complying with access conditions associated with the permits issued by Dhimurru Aboriginal Corporation.

 History of Dhimurru IPA